Show HN: I am Building a Producthunt alternative

 Now, a website where I can type in the problem I am having and it suggests solutions (with a mix of self hosted vs commercial products depending on my settings) would be super useful.
 For example: “I want to organize a library full of old photos that don’t have metadata” or “I want a cheap online backup solution with support for Linux servers” or “I want to automate sending personalized-feeling birthday cards to people I know professionally”.

-• breadwinner a year ago
+• breadwinner 2 years ago

 PH is a website that program managers from big companies such as Microsoft and Google go to get ideas for new features.